AUTOMATIC1111/stable-diffusion-webui/state-of-things-next.md

 - FP8 on M1: there is no matching M1 hardware acceleration path.
 - Per-operator MPS timing events on PyTorch 2.3: isolated event synchronization hung on the tested system.
 - The previous block-level MPSGraph prototype: it was about 1% slower end to end and had a larger numerical delta.
+- A later real-weight MPSGraph ResBlock/down-stage executable: after comparing against the fork's fused GroupNorm baseline, it improved the measured stage by only about 1.4% and failed the integration gate.
+- TorchScript fixed-shape UNet tracing: warm results were inconsistent and lost their benefit after cache loss while retaining enough state to increase unified-memory pressure.

 ## Recommended next sprint

-The next useful experiment is an opt-in static UNet executor, not another broad rewrite.
-Keep the normal Automatic1111 model and sampler interfaces, and cache a compiled path by checkpoint, latent shape, conditional batch shape, and active network state.
-Start with the exact SD 1.x reference workload and refuse unsupported inputs rather than silently changing behavior.
+Do not immediately revisit static UNet tracing or block-level MPSGraph; both have now failed measured gates on this M1.
+The next compatibility-preserving experiments should remain narrow transformer micro-fusions, with fused LayerNorm as the leading candidate.
+Packed self-attention QKV or cross-attention KV projection is a larger follow-up only if LoRA and model-mutation invalidation can be made exact.

 Suggested gates:

-1. Support only txt2img, SD 1.x, batch 1, 384×640 and 512×512, no ControlNet, and no live model mutation in the prototype.
-2. Preserve all nine DPM++ SDE evaluations and both batch-one and batch-two call shapes.
+1. Preserve all nine DPM++ SDE evaluations and both batch-one and batch-two call shapes.
-3. Compare five warm alternating runs against the current PyTorch MPS path.
+2. Compare alternating warm runs against the current PyTorch MPS path.
+3. Require exact tensor parity for lookup-based or algebraically identical fusions; otherwise report image deviation explicitly.
-4. Require at least a 5% end-to-end improvement before expanding compatibility.
+4. Require a positive end-to-end result, not only an isolated kernel win.
-5. Require deterministic output and report image deviation; fall back to PyTorch for every unsupported or failed graph.
-6. Add LoRA-aware cache invalidation before considering a default-on route.

-This is significant engine work.
-If the static executor cannot clear the 5% end-to-end gate on this M1, the current approximately 7.8-second profiled result is the practical stopping point for compatibility-preserving changes on the pinned PyTorch 2.3 runtime.
+5. Preserve LoRA, ControlNet, dynamic resolution, model switching, and training fallbacks.

+A separate whole-UNet Metal, MLX, or Core ML backend remains the only plausible route to a large additional gain.
+That is significant engine work and should be treated as a new backend rather than another Automatic1111 micro-optimization.